hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 ---
 Are you planning an outdoor adventure to a place where it's wet or humid?
 Then you should have a fleece jacket in your backpack.
 A fleece jacket can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and dries rather fast.
 For wet conditions a fleece jacket is a better choice than a [down jacket][1] to protect yourself against the cold as down will lose it's insulation once it's wet.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
-Here comes our buying guide[^1].
+Here comes our buying guide (this blog post contains affiliate links).

 ---